-Organization of Training Program
+Organization of Training Programme

-FA managers and Team Leaders should work alongside experienced access and inclusion auditors to assess venue services and facilities.
+FA managers and Team Leaders should work alongside experienced access auditors to assess venue services and facilities.
 Then a short session regarding accessible facilities and services should be provided by FA managers and Team Leaders to all relevant staff.